Associate Vulnerability Researcher

 Reverse Engineering Experience

 Tailor Your CV: Make sure your CV highlights relevant experience and skills related to vulnerability research.
-Emphasise any projects or roles where you demonstrated an understanding of security practices, cryptographic algorithms, or network protocols.
+Emphasise any projects or roles where you demonstrated an understanding of security practices, cryptographic algorithms, or software development lifecycles.

 Craft a Compelling Cover Letter: In your cover letter, express your passion for vulnerability research and your eagerness to learn.
-Mention specific examples of how you've tested systems or found security issues in the past, showcasing your problem-solving skills.
+Mention specific examples of how you've tested systems or found security issues in the past, showcasing your problem-solving skills and technical knowledge.

-Showcase Relevant Skills: Clearly outline your knowledge of programming languages, embedded systems, and white-hat exploitation techniques.
-If you have experience with tools like IDA Pro or Ghidra, make sure to include that as well.
+Showcase Relevant Skills: Clearly outline your knowledge of network protocols, data structures, and any experience with embedded systems or operating systems.
+If you have reverse engineering experience or familiarity with exploitation toolsets, make sure to highlight these as well.

 ✨Show Your Passion for Vulnerability Research